lf-edge/eve-rust/README.md

 is released, and we need to add a new cargo plugin or build target, we will release `eve-rust:1.80.1-1`, where `-1` is the sequential `eve-rust` patch version.
 This will be very short-lived, only as long as we need to get to the next version of rust.

+New versions are released to Docker Hub by adding a tag, e.g. `1.80.1` or `1.80.1-1`.
+The GitHub Actions workflow checks that it matches the version in the Dockerfile, and if it does not, it will fail the build.